 Middle & High School Students

 We are excited to be launching a Youth Advisory Board!
 This group of students will provide feedback on our current study findings and help us to identify what pressing issues we should study next.
 You can have your voice heard by attending a monthly one-hour zoom meeting with other middle and high school students during the school year.
 This is also an opportunity to get involved in the lab and learn about the research process in psychology.
-If interested, you can apply here.
-If you would like to receive lab updates and join our listserv, you can complete this form.
+If interested, you can Health Equity in Youth Lab Advisory Board Application.
+If you would like to receive lab updates and join our listserv, you can complete this form for the Health Equity in Youth Lab Email List.

 Undergraduate Research Assistants